casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 ## License issues

-Tor is distributed under the license terms in the LICENSE -- in brief, the "3-clause BSD license".
-If you send us code to distribute with Tor, it needs to be code that we can distribute under those terms.
+Nuon is distributed under the license terms in the LICENSE -- in brief, the "3-clause BSD license".
+If you send us code to distribute with Nuon, it needs to be code that we can distribute under those terms.
 Please don't send us patches unless you agree to allow this.